 3. Fruits, Vegetables, & Nuts

 Most low carb fruits and low carb vegetables contain at least a small amount of protein.
 However, by itself, they are not enough to meet our daily requirements for protein.
 Vegetarians eat a combination of fruits, vegetables, grains, and nuts to get all the needed proteins.
 While some grains like quinoa are complete proteins, they are off limits for a low carb diet.

-Nuts will have more protein than many vegetables, but they are not a complete source of proteins.
-Therefore, a single vegetable, fruit or nut will not have all of the essential amino acids that are found in meat, seafood, and dairy.
+Nuts will have more protein than many vegetables, however they are still not a complete source of proteins.
+Therefore, remember that most individual vegetables, fruits or nuts will not have all of the essential amino acids that are found in complete sources of protein like meat, seafood, and dairy.

 As one of the three macronutrients, protein is made up of nine essential amino acids.
 Protein and the associated amino acids can not be made by the body.
 Therefore, for the most part, we must include all nine amino acids in our diets.
 Amino acids form our DNA, so the protein that we eat literally becomes the fabric of who we are.

 Histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine are the nine essential amino acids that make up our DNA.
 Each amino acid serves a different important role in the body.

 For example, histidine is responsible for histamine production.
 Histamine is responsible for the inflammation response in our immune system.
 When we have an over-production of histamine (better known as an allergy), we take over the counter anti-histamines.